I’m getting older.

 In fact, since I started cultivating my ignorant old mind by deciding to plant new thoughts in it, I’ve been enjoying myself far too much to worry about getting wise.

-Christopher L Brooks, he is a writer, journalist, and producer.
+Christopher L Brooks, is a writer, journalist, and producer.
 Read more of his writing by clicking here.